ethan-ck/Alexandria/C++/Parts of a C++ Program.md

 		- The word enclosed in the brackets <iostream> is the name of the header file.
 		- They're like dictionaries in python

+- The Keyword auto automatically assigns a variable